klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 This will create a file *readme.txt* in your *version-control* folder.

-Again, check the status of your project:
+Again, check the status of your working tree:
 ```
 git status
 ```